EmekaNkwo/educationDashboard/README.md

 ## Overview

 This is an application that allows the creation and fetching of students and teachers data from a database.
-The Application was built using Nexjs, Redux Toolkit, Antd, Next API, MongoDB,TailwindCSS and Cypress.
+The Application was built using Nexjs, TypeScript, Redux Toolkit, Antd, Next API, MongoDB,TailwindCSS and Cypress.

 ## Logs